xdrip/xdrip_docs/docs/install/datasource.md

 You can receive data from the vendor app into xDrip+.

+You can add xDrip+ to your current setup and select [Companion app](../companion) to have xDrip+ read BG from the vendor app notifications.

 ## Sibionics

 The [patched app](https://t.me/s/kubarev_modz) will allow you to use xDrip+ with the [640G/Eversense](../640_670) data source.